 • Exemplified behavior, both in competition and beyond, in a manner that has brought credit to the student-athlete, the institution, and intercollegiate athletics.

-“Anthony and Maureen embody the essence of what it means to embrace the experiences as a student-athlete,” Massey said.
+“Anthony and Maureen embody the essence of what it means to embrace the experiences as a student-athlete,” Massey says.
 “They are truly deserving of this award and serve as role models for others who aspire to use intercollegiate athletics as an avenue to not only better themselves, but also improve the lives of others.”

-“This year’s recipients are excellent representatives of the Pac-12 and wonderful examples of the power of collegiate sports to help young people reach their goals,” Pac-12 Commissioner Larry Scott said.
+“This year’s recipients are excellent representatives of the Pac-12 and wonderful examples of the power of collegiate sports to help young people reach their goals,” Pac-12 Commissioner Larry Scott says.
 “We are honored to help these student-athletes continue their education and look forward to watching them positively impact their communities.”

 In 1999, the Postgraduate Scholarship Program was created to both honor and financially assist some of the Conference’s most outstanding athletes and scholars as they continue their educations.
 In a program change from previous years, the Pac-12 now annually awards up to 24 scholarships of $9,000 each to former and graduating student-athletes across the conference.
 Through its institutional selection process, each Pac-12 institution may select two student-athletes, one man and one woman, to be awarded the scholarship.